Our MOTTO

 Wedding date:

-Come to an agreement on when you both think it is a good time to tie the knot.
-You can always have more than one dates in mind and then narrow it down to the one you both think fits your schedule and the availability of vendors and venue.
-Think of the seasons (spring/summer, fall/winter); this will help you determine the style of wedding you want.
-Keep in mind the weather and other personal schedules, such as school/and or work and calendar dates, such as holidays, and anything else that would prevent your guests from attending.
-Flexibility helps a lot in picking a wedding date!
+Come to an agreement on when you both believe is a good time to get married.
+You can consider multiple dates and then narrow it down to one that works for both of your schedules and the availability of vendors and venues.
+Consider the seasons (spring/summer, fall/winter) to determine the type of wedding you want.
+Take into account the weather, personal schedules like school and work, calendar dates such as holidays, and any other factors that could affect your guests' attendance.
+Being flexible will greatly assist in choosing a wedding date!

 Wedding Budget:

-Take a day or so, where both of you discuss in detail how much you want to spend on the wedding.
-The conversation should be about, ‘who is going to pay what, and if parents from each side would be willing to help out financially; try to find out how much money they could contribute.’
-Determine what type of wedding you two would like to have - a small elegant, a simple/chic, a rustic, a vintage, an outdoor/indoor wedding, a synagogue/church wedding.
-Have that money talk before doing anything else!
+Take a day or so to discuss in detail how much you want to spend on the wedding.
+The conversation should focus on ‘who is going to pay what, and if parents from each side would be willing to help out financially; try to find out how much money they could contribute.’
+Decide what type of wedding you both prefer, such as small and elegant, simple and chic, rustic, vintage, outdoor/indoor, or at a synagogue/church.
+Have the financial discussion before making any other plans!

 *** FYI: We suggest that you use this, Five-year/five-minute rule of thumb to help you along.